RobertTLange/StochVol_HMM/README.md

 * sv_loglik.R - Compute the likelihood function

-* csir.c /csir.so - C version of simulation-based filer for faster performance (5 times faster)
+* csir.c /csir.so - C version of simulation-based filer for faster performance (default).
+The R function dyn.load loads the DLL.
+For few platforms it might require different arguments.
+If an error shows up, please consult the help page of dyn.load function.

+* notebook.ipybn - Notebook showing an example of SV parameters estimation using CSIR.

 ## Dependencies ##
 Required libraries: